yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 - Payment date - the date the invoice was paid.
 - Payment method - the payment method used to pay the invoice.

-**Summary by Usage** shows a breakdown of costs for each dimension, including:
+**Summary by Usage** shows a breakdown of costs for each cluster.
+Click a cluster to view usage details for each dimension, including:

 - The instance minutes, price, and amount.
-- Data storage overage in GB-hours, price, and amount.
+- Data storage usage, overage in GB-hours, price, and amount.
-- Backup storage overage in GB-hours, price, and amount.
+- Backup storage usage, overage in GB-hours, price, and amount.
-- Data transfer overages in GB, price, and amount.
+- Data transfer usage, overages in GB, price, and amount.

 For information on how your invoice is costed, refer to [Cluster costs](../cloud-billing-costs).